Cloudhuset/Zendesk-Guide-Theme-Boilerplate/README.md

 ### Include a partial

 - Place the partial in src/partials
-- Insert `<include src="your-partial-name.hbs"></include>` in a template file
+- Insert `{{include 'your-partial-name.hbs'}}` in a template file
-- After compilation the include tag will be replaced with the contents of your partial file
+- After compilation the include helper will be replaced with the contents of your partial file

 ### Insert environment specific data